Harold Begbie

-Edward Harold Begbie (1871 – 8 October 1929), also known as Harold Begbie, was an English journalist and the author of nearly 50 books and poems.
+Edward Harold Begbie (1871 – 8 October 1929), was an English journalist and the author of nearly 50 books and poems.
 Besides studies of the Christian religion, he wrote numerous other books, including political satire, comedy, fiction, science fiction, plays and poetry.
-He died in London on 8 October 1929.

 Early career

 Begbie was born in 1871, the fifth son of Mars Hamilton Begbie, rector of Fornham St Martin, Suffolk.
 Though initially a farmer, Begbie moved to London and worked for the Daily Chronicle and later the Globe.
 In addition to children's literature, he wrote popular works of poetry.
 He was a close friend of journalist Arthur Mee.
 When Mee embarked on his Children's Encyclopædia in its initial fortnightly serial form, he gave to Begbie the task of writing a series on "Bible Stories".

 At the outbreak of World War I Begbie wrote a number of recruiting poems and visited America on behalf of his paper.